-“No, thank you, honey.”
+“No, thank you.”
 He glanced at Jules.
 “Nice manners, like your mother.”

-Jules bristled; took offense.
-But before she could say something nasty, she heard Mom’s car pull into the driveway.
+Jules bristled; but before she could say something nasty, she heard Mom’s car pull into the driveway.
 All three hurried to the door, and Jules dashed out to greet her.
 “Did you know he was coming, or did he just, like, show up?”

 “Boo hoo, Dad, that’s a real shame!”

-Mom held up her hand to shush her.
-“Have you eaten?”
+Mom held up a hand to shush her.
+To Dad she said, “Have you eaten?”

 “I’m all set.
 Thanks, honey.”

-The honey slipped out; it meant nothing, was just something he said out of habit.
-But never to her—he’d always called her by name.
-She nodded, lowered her head.
-It hit her like a slap: he was in love with someone else already.
+Jules saw Mom cringe.
+Dad never called her honey, he always called her by her name, or Mom.
+It hit Jules like a slap: he was in love with someone else already.
 A California girl.
 The cutest girls in the world.
-“Let’s go inside.”